RG9n/RG9n.github.io/write-ups/dailybugle.md

 ## Task 2: Obtain user and root

-We see that we can get the information for a brute-force if needed, but let's look into [Joomla](https://www.joomla.org/) first.
+We see that we can get the information for a brute-force if needed, but we know we're going to be using SQLi and that there is a MySQL server, so let's try a quick [injection](https://www.netsparker.com/blog/web-security/sql-injection-cheat-sheet/#MySQLIf).
+I wasn't able to get in, and am pretty sure this is the wrong path... so I'm going to be moving on.

+Now let's look into [Joomla](https://www.joomla.org/).

 **1) What is the Joomla version?**